Aether700/Comp371Project/Comp371Project/Readme.txt

 	Comp 371 Project

 Controls:
+Camera(toggle with m to activated)
 - wasd to move the camera around
+- space to move the camera up and left Ctrl to move it down
 - mouse movement to rotate the camera and look around
 - ESC to free the cursor
 - left click the window to lock the cursor and rotate the camera again
 - Scroll down to zoom in and scroll up to zoom out
 - R to reset the camera transform and FOV

+Model(toggle with m to activated)
 - use keys 1 through 5 to select a model (defaults to the cube selected by 1)
 - press C to toggle movement mode for the models between translation and rotation (defaults to rotation)
-- use arrow keys to rotate/move the currently selected model, the transformation applied depends on the current movement mode selected
+- use aswd keys to rotate/move the currently selected model, the transformation applied depends on the current movement mode selected
 - press P, T and L to change the rendering primitive used to render the selected model (P = points, T= triangles, L = lines)